 Cancer risk is related to age.
 Over 50% of cancers occur in people over age 65.
 As the average age of our population increases due to public health efforts and medical health advances, we can expect to see more cases of cancer.
 This also means that as we ourselves age, we will notice more cases of cancer in our peer groups.
 This also means that retirement communities will have a high number of cancers.

 Cancer is not one disease but a group of more than 100 diseases characterized by an uncontrolled growth of abnormal cells.
-When evaluating cancer clusters and potential exposures, each cancer site or system is considered a separate disease.
+When evaluating cancer data inquiries and potential exposures, each cancer site or system is considered a separate disease.